eFoam: Foam cut to size

 Closed cell foams

-Both closed-cell and open-cell foams are incredibly durable, although the choice you make ultimately depends on the intended application.
-Closed-cell is typically tougher against rips and tears, but open-cell offers an unparalleled softness.
+Both are highly durable, and the right choice depends on the application.
+Closed-cell is typically tougher against rips and tears, while open-cell offers unparalleled softness.